-This is the most basic joint I do, and I reserve this only for pieces that don't require the highest strength joints.
+This is the most basic joint I do, and I reserve this only for pieces that don't require higher-strength joints.
 Things like small desk shelves and appliance covers can be made with this joinery.
 The holes for the screws can be filled with dowels, then cut flush to the face of the board they are drilled through.
-The glue provides some extra stability and durability, but because it is on end grain, it isn't as strong as glue on long grain.
-The legs of this shelf were glued and screwed using pocket-holes.

 Box joints are constructed by creating an offset series of cuts in two joining boards which then slide together like fingers lacing together.
-This joint is reserved for boxes or chests, as it isn't suitable for larger furniture pieces due to the way wood moves from changes in environmental conditions.
-They work fine when the boards are aligned in the same direction, but wouldn't provide the durability needed for opposed-grain joints.
-Picture to be added ASAP.
+They work fine when the boards are aligned in the same direction, such as the boards around a box or chest, but wouldn't provide the durability needed for opposed-grain joints like a rail attached to a stile.

 The mortise and tenon is the go-to joint for creating long-lasting and durable pieces of furniture.
 It is made by creating a housing in the face of one board which accepts a tenon on the end of another board.
 It provides excellent strength and durability by maximizing the surface area of the long grain to long grain contact so the glue can attain maximum hold, and also provides good mechanical strength.

 Miter joints are one of the more visually appealing because they allow a seemingly continues grain structure around a box, tray, or other small piece.
 But, the most basic form of the joint doesn't provide as much strength as others because it glues end grain to end grain.
 This is why splines are added.
-A spline is a narrow piece of wood that is added into the joint with its long grain crossing perpendicular to the miter.
+A spline is a narrow piece of wood that is added into the joint to increase the surface area for glue.
 This provides durability, and when using a nice contrasting wood, it also adds a decorative element to the piece.
 The miters on this serving tray were strengthened with two splines.
 The bottom contrasting wood is an inlay.